Selection Guidelines for Geo-Replicated SMR Protocols: A Communication Pattern-based Latency Modeling Approach: SMR Protocol Latency Model

 \section{SMR Protocol Latency Model}

-This section constructs the latency estimation models for the five representative SMR protocols, which we will use in the simulations in Section~\ref{sec:Guideline}, and verifies the estimation accuracy of the models.
+This section constructs the latency estimation models for the five representative SMR protocols and verifies the estimation accuracy of the models.
+We will use the models in the simulations in Section~\ref{sec:Guideline}.